- Online

 Course Outline

 This is not a prescriptive list.
 Exact course outlines are determined by the instructor to best meet the needs of the class.
-This is meant to serve as a guideline and suggest what may be covered at this level.
-It is often necessary to repeat levels in order to become completely comfortable with the skills at each stage with a different teacher and style.
+The list below is meant to serve as a guideline of topics that may be covered at this level.
+It is often necessary to repeat levels to become completely comfortable with the skills at each stage.

 Communicative/Linguistic objectives